AntreasAntoniou/MatchingNetworks/README.md

 Our implementation uses the omniglot dataset, but one can easily add a new data provider and then build a new experiment by passing the data provider to the ExperimentBuilder class and the system should work with it, as long as it provides the batches in the same way as our data provider, more details can be found in data.py

+We've also very recently introduced the Full Context Embeddings version of matching networks properly implemented as explained in the paper.

 ## Acknowledgements
 Special thanks to https://github.com/zergylord for his Matching Networks